djotaku/adventofcode/2016/Day_09/README.md

 After thinking a bit, I think the answer is a recursive solution that involves multiplication and addition.
 Plus you need to handle characters that occur outside of marker territory.
 EG the "X" in the second example.
 ## What I Learned
+Didn't necessarily LEARN this, but got more practice with recursion in part 2.

 ### Generic

 ### Python
+- Nothing.
+My solution is VERY ugly, though.
+There must be a more elegant way to do this!

 ### Ruby